bitovi/react-to-web-component/packages/react-to-web-component/README.md

 Check out our [full API documentation](../../docs/api.md).

-`r2wc` creates a constructor function whose prototype is a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-This acts as a trap for any property set on instances of the custom element.
-When a property is set, the proxy:
+Under the hood, `r2wc` creates a `CustomElementConstructor` with custom getters/setters and life cycle methods that keep track of the props that you have defined.
+When a property is set, its custom setter:

 - re-renders the React component inside the custom element.
 - creates an enumerable getter / setter on the instance